qiime2/docs/source/interfaces/q2studio.rst

 QIIME 2 Studio (``q2studio``) is a graphical user interface for QIIME 2.
 This document will show you how to install and use QIIME 2 Studio as a desktop application.

 .. note:: QIIME 2 Studio currently requires a source installation.
 In the future, we will provide a package distribution/installer which will greatly simplify the installation process presented here.
+An experimental build of QIIME 2 Studio is available as a pre-installed package in the :doc:`VirtualBox image <../install/virtual/virtualbox>`.

 This interface requires that your system has `Node.js`_.
 We currently require version 5 or later; you can find `installation instructions here <https://nodejs.org/en/download/current/>`__.
 This dependency will be unnecessary in the future.